Vision Rehabilitation Center

 These different soft lenses are made from softer more flexible materials that conform to the shape of the eye:

 - For spherical and cylindrical corrections, lenses can be used to correct nearsightedness or farsightedness when the eye is spherical, or equal in all meridians of the eye.
-Cylindrical corrections can be used in lenses to correct astigmatism.
+Cylindrical lenses address astigmatism.

-- Bandage contact lenses: are designed to protect an injured or diseased cornea from the mechanical rubbing of the blinking eyelids, therefore allowing it to heal.
+- Bandage lenses: shield and aid the healing or injured corneas by preventing mechanical rubbing of blinking eyelid, allowing it to heal.

 2) Prosthetic contact lenses: